 The final mark to pass the exam ranges from 18/30 to 30/30.
-The final evaluation considers both the stages and maximum 15 points are for the first one and maximum 15 points for the second one, which are summed to define the final mark.
+The final evaluation considers both the stages and maximum 15 points are for the first one (project discussion is part of the first stage) and maximum 15 points for the second one, which are summed to define the final mark.
 The evaluation rewards student’s autonomy during project, capability to rethink the theoretical lessons in applications, defend personal choices and strategies in the project, communicate clearly acquired information.

 In this regard, the questions of the oral are organized to highlight the following aspects: